PrakharChaturvedi/Obsidian/THE VAULT/Database Notes/ADBMS/Notes 2.md

 	- If T reads A, modifies it, and before writing, T' also reads and modifies A, the final results can end up incorrect, creating extra money that wasn't actually there.
 ## ACID Properties
 - Transactions are designed to follow four key properties known as ACID:
 	1. **Atomicity**: All parts of a transaction must complete; if one fails, none do.
 	2. **Consistency**: Transactions should not violate database rules, ensuring data remains valid.
 	3. **Isolation**: Transactions running at the same time should not interfere with each other.
 It should seem like each transaction is the only one executing.
 	4. **Durability**: Once a transaction is completed, its changes are permanent, even if the system crashes.

+## Fundamental Operators
+- **Selection(σ):**** It is used to select required tuples of the relations.
+- **Projection(π):*** It is used to project required column data from a relation.
+- **Union(U):*** Union operation in relational algebra is the same as union operation in set theory.
+- **Set Difference(-):*** Set Difference in relational algebra is the same set difference operation as in set theory.
+- **Set Intersection(∩):*** Set Intersection in relational algebra is the same set intersection operation in set theory.
+- **Rename(ρ):** Rename is a unary operation used for renaming attributes of a relation.
+- ***Cross Product(X):*** Cross-product between two relations.
+Let’s say A and B, so the cross product between A X B will result in all the attributes of A followed by each attribute of B. Each record of A will pair with every record of B.
+## Derived Operators
+- **Natural Join(⋈):*** Natural join is a binary operator.
+Natural join between two or more relations will result in a set of all combinations of tuples where they have an equal common attribute.
+- **Conditional Join:*** Conditional join works similarly to natural join.
+In natural join, by default condition is equal between common attributes while in conditional join we can specify any condition such as greater than, less than, or not equal.

 ## Query Processing Overview
 - **Definition**: Query processing involves translating, optimizing, and evaluating queries to extract data from a database.